stx-advox/land/_pages/about.md

 ### The Research Behind The Art

 You may notice the beautiful art of this site, It can be found on the [DaDA Art Platform](https://dada.nyc/).
 They are pioneers of fine art NFTs in 2017, but also pioneers of bringing commons based system design to web3.
-Harvard's Primavvera De Filippi often joins their [Invisible Economy](https://powerdada.medium.com/the-invisible-economy-db46897d4f07#:~:text=The%20Invisible%20Economy%20organizes%20economic,contributions%20with%20a%20basic%20income.) working group, an amazing group of innovators, *intrinsic* incentive design is an important part of the heart of advoӾDAO.
+Harvard's Primavera De Filippi often joins their [Invisible Economy](https://powerdada.medium.com/the-invisible-economy-db46897d4f07#:~:text=The%20Invisible%20Economy%20organizes%20economic,contributions%20with%20a%20basic%20income.) working group, an amazing group of innovators, *intrinsic* incentive design is an important part of the heart of advoӾDAO.

 ### advoӾDAO Research